 - Chop up peanut butter cups and sprinkle on top of the warm cookie, in fact, even better, make up a batch of Moose Tracks Ice cream!

-- Make up a batch of M&M Chocoalte Chip Cookies and use those instead for a bright and festive skillet cookie.
+- Make up a batch of M&M Chocolate Chip Cookies and use those instead for a bright and festive skillet cookie.

 - How about a peanut butter skillet cookie?
-Try these flourless peanut butter cookies from my friend Sheila.
+Try these flourless peanut butter cookies.

 Try these other delicious desserts:

 - To make any homemade cookie over-the-top, Homemade Vanilla Extract

 - Perfect for Patriotic Holidays, from the amazing Bite Sized Kitchen.

 - Mini Key Lime Pies in a Jar, never had a recipe I haven’t LOVED from Soulfully Made!

 - The Best Key Lime Pie